Designer’s glossary: Swingy (effects)

 adjective

-A swingy effect is any effect whose power varies wildly depending on external factors (e.g. current state of the game board or resources, number of players etc.) With swingy effects, the power levels for the best case and the worst case are too far apart, and because of that, the effect itself is generally difficult to evaluate, plan around and play around.
+A swingy effect is any effect whose power varies wildly depending on some factors (e.g. current state of the game board or resources, number of players etc.) With swingy effects, the power levels for the best case and the worst case are too far apart, and because of that, the effect itself is generally difficult to evaluate, plan around and play around.
 Swinginess can generally be reduced by either lowering the best case power or increasing the worst case power.
 With both of these methods, the important thing is to change the balance in controllable increments, since it’s easy to potentially start increasing the swinginess by going too far in either direction.

-Antonym: N/A
+Antonym: consistent

 Randomness isn’t the only cause of swingy effects.
 Another factor is also the cost of an effect, whether it’s a direct resource cost or other kind of investment.
 If some action costs a lot to take or requires that the player put themselves in a risky situation, only to then have the counterplay to that action cost a lot less (either in resources or opportunity cost), that action becomes swingy.
 The best case is you getting the full benefits from the expensive action and the worst case is either getting nothing or actively losing progress due to counterplay being trivial in comparison.